kivy/kivy/doc/sources/guide/events.rst

 property value is changed.

 ..
 Note::
-    This `on_<prop_name>` event is called within the class that the property is defined in.
-To monitor/observe the change to a property outside of a class it's defined in, you should bind to the property.
+    This `on_<prop_name>` event is called within the class where the property is defined.
+To monitor/observe any change to a property outside of the class where it's defined, you should bind to the property as shown below.

 **Binding to the property**

-How to monitor changes to a property when all you have access to is a widgets instance?
+How to monitor changes to a property when all you have access to is a widget instance?
 You *bind* to the property::

     your_widget_instance.bind(property_name=function_name)